 Courses are numbered according to the level of difficulty at which they are taught.
 Course levels are:

-100-199 Introductory-level courses 200-299 Intermediate-level courses 300-499 Advanced-level courses x00-x09 Courses that do not count toward a major in the specific discipline x83-x84 Field Experience or Service-Learning Module
+- 100-199 Introductory-level courses

+- 200-299 Intermediate-level courses

+- 300-499 Advanced-level courses

 Special course numbers

 Some course numbers designate certain kinds of courses, regardless of level or discipline.
 These special course numbers are as follows: